rhadp/rhadp/roles/lifecycle-aws/README.md

 # lifecycle-aws

-This Ansible role manages the lifecycle of AWS OpenShift cluster EC2 instances.
+This Ansible role manages the lifecycle of the OpenShift cluster EC2 instances.

-## Purpose

 This role is designed to:
-- Manage AWS OpenShift cluster lifecycle
-- Control cluster instance states
 - Handle cluster start/stop operations
-- Ensure proper cluster state transitions

-## Tasks

-This role performs the following tasks:
-- Starts a stopped OpenShift cluster by starting EC2 instances
-- Stops a running OpenShift cluster by stopping EC2 instances
-- Verifies cluster state transitions
-- Waits for cluster readiness after start

 ## Required Variables